Always From Scratch

 How to Make Pasta Primavera with Broccoli and Asparagus

-In a step-by-step fashion, you can get a really delicious and perfect texture pasta primavera.
+In a step-by-step fashion, you can get a really delicious and perfectly textured pasta primavera.
 I always warn people that throwing all your vegetables in the pan at the same time will turn into a mushy, watery pasta.
 Follow the steps below for the BEST Pasta Primavera with broccoli and asparagus.

 Browning the mushrooms in the pan.

-Step 1: Heat a large saucepan to medium heat.
+Step 1: Heat a large saucepan over medium heat.
 Add your sliced baby bella mushrooms.
 Let them sit undisturbed for 3 minutes, then stir.
 Mushrooms contain a lot of water, so you don't need oil to fry them.
-Brown the mushrooms for 3-5 more minutes, then remove them and set them aside.
+Brown the mushrooms (as shown in photo 1) for 3-5 more minutes, then remove them and set them aside.

 Frying zucchini in a saucepan.

 Step 2: Add 2 tablespoon olive oil to the pan.
-Add the zucchini in a single layer to the pan.
+Add the zucchini in a single layer to the pan (as shown in photo 2).
 Fry for 2-3 minutes on each side or until golden brown.
-Remove them, and set them aside with the mushrooms.
+Remove them and set them aside with the mushrooms.

 Sauteing broccoli and asparagus in a saucepan.

 Step 3: In the same saucepan, add 2 tablespoon olive oil.
-Toss in the broccoli and asparagus and saute for 5 minutes or until a vibrant green.
-While sauteing the vegetables, boil a large pot of water and boil the linguine until al dente.
+Toss in the broccoli and asparagus and saute for 5 minutes or until vibrant green.
+While sauteing the vegetables, boil a large pot of water and cook the pasta until al dente.

 Sauteing vegetables in a pan in 4 steps.